 New sunset viewing sites.

-The Pyathatgyi sunset, 2016.
+Sunset on the Pyathatgyi (PyathaDa/Pyathat Gyi), 2016.
 These sunset temples will probably be closed in 2018.

 Links, Youtube and Wikipedia.